top of page

 Published in 1954, this slim volume recounts Huxley’s mescaline trip under the guidance of British psychiatrist Humphry Osmond.
 Huxley reflects on consciousness, art, and the expansion of perception.

-Why read it: It remains one of the most eloquent and poetic early accounts of psychedelic experience and inspired generations of thinkers and artists.
+Why read it: It remains one of the most eloquent and poetic early accounts of psychedelic experience.
+This book inspired generations of thinkers and artists.

 5. LSD: My Problem Child (Albert Hofmann)

-This is the autobiography of Albert Hofmann, the Swiss chemist who first synthesized LSD in 1938 and accidentally discovered its psychoactive effects in 1943.
+This is the autobiography of Albert Hofmann, the Swiss chemist who first synthesized LSD in 1938.
+He accidentally discovered its psychoactive effects in 1943.
 Hofmann reflects on his “problem child” with both awe and caution.

 Why read it: Hearing directly from the discoverer of LSD gives historical and personal context to one of the most powerful molecules in existence.